mike14747/next-13/README.md

 ![ESLint](https://img.shields.io/badge/ESLint-4B32C3?style=flat-square&logo=eslint&logoColor=f5f5f5 'ESLint')
 ![Vercel](https://img.shields.io/badge/Vercel-000000?style=flat-square&logo=vercel&logoColor=f5f5f5 'Vercel')

-The purpose of this app is for me to explore the new features in next.js version 13 (new app folder, etc).
+The purpose of this app is for me to explore the new features in next.js version 13 (new app folder, etc) using typescript.

 I've created this app using **create-next-app** following these steps: